Apply to vetted scholarship programs in one click

 Submit your application by the deadline

 If you plan to submit a CSS Profile, be sure to do so before your school’s deadline!
-The application for 2022-2023 became available on October 1, 2022.
+The application for this year became available on October 1.
 Each school sets its own deadline, so check the ones you plan to submit and apply as soon as possible!

 Also see: College application deadline guide

 Do I have to send the CSS Profile before I know that I got into a school?

 As a result, you’ll need to submit it before you know that you’ve gained admission to a school.
 This makes the fee waiver all the more useful to avoid paying to send the profile out to schools that don’t accept you.

 Is the CSS Profile worth it?